-(] Date )
+( Date ® ١

 Dear Dean/Promotion and Tenure Committee:

-The Department of name ) recommend of with tenure (if applicable). ds the promotion of (name) to the rank
+The Department of recommends the promotion of to the rank of with tenure (if applicable).

-The total number of voting faculty in the Departmen nt Review Comm nittee was (numb oer) .
+The total number of voting faculty in the Departmen t Review Commi ttee was (numb er) .

 These individuals were: :

-The vote of the Department Review Committee wit h regard to perfor rmance was as for ollows:
+The vote of the Department Review Committee with regard to perform mance was as fo ollows:

-Number of ' Votes for Each O Performance Category of
+Number of Votes for Each Category of Performance

 Teaching Research Service

-Average % effort per year since initial

-appointment of last promotion.
+Average % effort per year since initial appointment of last promotion. - Towning 110SGATGH

 Ranking

 Outstanding

 Effective

 Not effective

 Not applicable

-Provide a rationale below for excluding any category deemed l not applicable. •• For candidates who are seeking promotion to the rate Committee discussed the dossier's documentation of candidate.
-Among the [how many] committee mem sufficient evidence that the candidate had achieved many] voted that the candidate's dossier did not included a national/international reputation. of the national/int bers, [how many a national/interna ernational reputation of the categorian transfer of the categorian are putational reputation are putational reputation of the categorian are putational reputation and reputation are putational rep ation of the dossier included n, and [how Among the [how many] Committee members, [how for the candidate, and [how many] voted to withhole on and/or tenure Sincerely, (Department Chair) (Title)
+Provide a rationale below for excluding any category deemed : not applicable

+For candidates who are seeking promotion to the rank of Professor, the Department Review Committee discussed the dossier's documentation of the national/international reputation of the candidate.
+Among the [how many] committee members, [how many] voted that the dossier included sufficient evidence that the candidate had achieved a national/international reputation, and [how many] voted that the candidate's dossier did not include sufficient evidence that the candidate had achieved a national/international reputation.

+Among the [how many] Committee members, [how many] voted in favor of promotion and/or tenure for the candidate, and [how many] voted to withhold promotion and/or tenure.

+Sincerely,

+(Department Chair) (Title)

-Section VII CURRICULUM VITAE IN AAMC Format
+Section VII Curriculum Vitae in AAMC Format

-Section VIII PERSONAL STATEMENT
+Section VIII Personal Statement